TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 - need to make appointments through the application.
 - behavior without internet connection

-### Research
+## Research
 - Researh showed that these different usergroups exits:
 	- Nursing staff wit basic education
 	- Nursing staff with higher education
 	- Teamleader

+## Synthesize
+### personae
+Define specific tasks

+- Kim visits patients at home.
+After completed tasks she updates the logs and moves to the next patient
+- Trudi is responsible for making the shiftplans.
+She takes calls from her coworkers to answer questions and provide assistance in more difficult tasks

+### Main Features
+- Make/Scheudle Appointments

 # Third Iteration